youngjun-yoo16/Flask-SQL_Injection-Demo/README.md

 # Flask_Blog_Demo

-This basic Flask blog app was created for the pre-development research at Fasoo. <br />
+This basic Flask blog app was created for the pre-development research at Fasoo for the purpose of quickly recapping CRUD functionality using REST API integrated with SQLite.
 Utilized Flask's CRUD functionality along with the database to allow the user to add, update, delete, and edit posts.

 ## Tech Stacks